Cvaniak/AdventOfCode/README.md

-# AdventOfCode2020
+# AdventOfCode
-Attempts in Advent Of Code 2020
+Attempts in Advent Of Code